| Getting your Trinity Audio player ready... |

 Reading the passage before you read the question stem helps ensure that you don’t miss nuances and key details because you’re distracted by looking for a particular answer.

-Tip #4: Do Not Assume That the Last Sentence is the Conclusion
+Tip #4: Do Not Assume That the Last Sentence Is the Conclusion

 Think about it: Why would accurately identifying an argument’s conclusion be so integral to correctly answering CR questions if every test-taker knew exactly where the conclusion would be stated 100% of the time?

-So, be aware that the conclusion is often found at the end of a CR passage, but don’t assume that the conclusion will always be there.
+So, be aware that the conclusion is often found at the end of a CR passage.
+But don’t assume that the conclusion will always be there.
 Instead, analyze the logic of the passage to pinpoint what the conclusion is.

 TTP PRO TIP:

 Don’t assume that an argument’s conclusion will always be at the end of the passage.
-Instead analyze the logic of the passage to pinpoint what the conclusion is.
+Instead, analyze the logic of the passage to pinpoint what the conclusion is.

 Tip #5: Do Not Attempt to “Pre-Think” Answers

-A gimmicky CR strategy that is all too common in GMAT circles is to attempt to “pre-think” the answer to a question.
+A gimmicky CR strategy that is all too common is to attempt to “pre-think” the answer to a question.
 In other words, a test-taker reads the passage, reads the question stem, and then tries to guess what the correct answer will be without reading the answer choices.
 This is a rookie maneuver.

 More to the point, why waste your valuable time trying to guess what the answer will be when the actual 5 answer choices are right there in front of you?
 Skip the unnecessary task of pre-thinking an answer and simply read through the answer choices presented.